Colin-J-Emmanuel/Music-Recommendation-System/README.md

 Used to install the python-dotenv library into your Python environment.
 The python-dotenv library is helpful for managing environment variables (eg. API keys, database credentials etc.) in Python projects.

+"pip install spotipy"

+Used to install the spotipy library—a Python tool used for programmatically interacting with the Spotify Web API.